metakgp/iitkgp-erp-login-pypi/README.md

 #### Usage in login workflow

-To automate login into ERP, the endpoints are hit in the following order:
+To automate the login process into ERP, the endpoints are hit in the following order:

 1. Hit `HOMEPAGE_URL` using `session.get(HOMEPAGE_URL)`.
-This step is necessary to establish the initial session and retrieve `sessionToken`.
+This step establishes the initial session and retrieves `sessionToken`.
 2. Hit `SECRET_QUESTION_URL` using `session.post(SECRET_QUESTION_URL, data={'user_id': erp_creds.ROLL_NUMBER}, headers=headers)`.
 This step fetches the secret question required for authentication.
 3. Hit `OTP_URL` using `session.post(OTP_URL, data={'typeee': 'SI', 'loginid': erp_creds.ROLL_NUMBER}, headers=headers)`.
 This step requests an OTP (One-Time Password) for authentication.
 4. Finally, hit `LOGIN_URL` using `session.post(LOGIN_URL, data=login_details, headers=headers)`.
 This step performs the actual ERP login with the provided login details and OTP.